bevyengine/bevy/release-content/release-notes/event_split.md

 **Bevy 0.17** aims to solve this ambiguity by splitting the different kinds of events into multiple traits:

-- `Event`: A supertrait for observer events.
+- `ObserverEvent`: A supertrait for observer events.
   - `BroadcastEvent`: An observer event without an entity target.
   - `EntityEvent`: An observer event that targets specific entities and can propagate the event from one entity to another across relationships.
 - `BufferedEvent`: An event used with `EventReader` and `EventWriter` for pull-based event handling.